Milwaukee County Transit System: CONNECT and MetroEXpress

-The East-West BRT (Bus Rapid Transit), now known as the CONNECT 1 BRT, is an 9 mi route that serves the region's most traveled corridor.
-The BRT route runs primarily along Wisconsin Avenue in Milwaukee and Bluemound Road in Wauwatosa, connecting riders from Downtown Milwaukee and Marquette University to the west side of the city to the Milwaukee Regional Medical Center (MRMC).
-Its goal is to connect thousands of people to and from work, universities, and recreational centers.
-It features battery-electric buses with USB charging, off-board fare collection, special bus shelters with ramps for ADA accessibility, and dedicated travel lanes along portions of the route.
+The East-West bus rapid transit (BRT) line, now known as CONNECT 1, is a 9 mi route serving the most heavily traveled corridor in the region.
+The line runs primarily along Wisconsin Avenue in Milwaukee and Bluemound Road in Wauwatosa.
+It connects Downtown Milwaukee and Marquette University through the city's west side to the Milwaukee Regional Medical Center.
+Project plans were finalized in 2018 and subsequently received federal approval.
+MCTS utilized a Small Starts Grant Agreement from the Federal Transit Administration, financing nearly $50 million of the $55 million project total.
+It also features battery-electric buses, off-board fare collection, unique signage/bus shelters, with dedicated travel lanes along portions of the route.